Blood Pressure Management

 (b) Fentanyl and midazolam CRI

-(i) Ketamine and lidocaine may be added to the CRI unless there is a specific contraindication
+(i) Ketamine, lidocaine, and (dex)medetomidine may be added to the CRI unless there is a specific contraindication

-(c) For cats these protocols may be used to reduce the inhalant need but it is unlikely to be a successful strategy without additional anesthetic agents
+(ii) For cats, this protocol may be used to reduce the inhalant need but it is unlikely to be a successful strategy without additional anesthetic agents like ketamine, porpofol, etomidate, or alfaxalone

 e) Support